trust-mfn-berlin/animals-as-objects/README.md

 ### Merging from **content-creation** into **master**

 1. Pull content-creation
+2. Begin merge
-2. Resolve conflicts.
+3. Resolve merge conflicts.
 This may need to be done manually.
 Dont forget to check inside of YAML frontmatter
-3. Fix image paths `\` -> `/` , `)[images` -> `)[/images` to be consistent forward slashes & leading forward slash
+4. Fix image paths `\` -> `/` , `)[images` -> `)[/images` to be consistent forward slashes & leading forward slash.
+Best done with a find and replace.
-4. Generate colours for articles that dont have them / lost them in merge. `npm run colours`
+5. Generate colours for articles that dont have them / lost them in merge. `npm run colours`
-5. Optimise images.
+6. Optimise images.
 Any new images should be downsized with a script `npm run images`